-It might not look like much, but currently this is my most favourite hang out spot.
-I love nothing more than grabbing a coffee from across the road and then stepping inside that yellow door for a good ole mooch.
-It’s an Aladdin’s cave of thingy-ma-jigs, what nots, bits and bobs from time of yourn (and other classic periods) as well as what seems to be an infinite supply of chairs, honestly you name an occasion, they’ve a chair to match it!
+It might not look like much, but currently my most favourite hang out spot is an old dilapidated warehouse with a bright yellow door .
+I love nothing more than grabbing a truck-stop coffee from the petrol station across the road and then stepping inside that murky, sunshine portal.
+It’s a moochable Aladdin’s cave of thingy-ma-jigs, what nots, bits and bobs from time of yourn (and other classic periods) as well as what seems to be an infinite supply of chairs, honestly you name an occasion, they’ve a chair to match it!

 This diamond in the rough is perfect for an interior design wannabe (like me) striving to manage an air of champagne lifestyle but on no more than a lemonade budget.
 But, don’t worry if you’re not in the catchment area of ‘Faye’s Junk Shop’, the UK is bejewelled with 100’s of these places, waiting for you to discover them.
 A quick google search helped me find those yellow doors however, you can always check Facebook too which hosts a plethora of groups and pages all showcasing similar vintage finds and bargain buys.